 Test both sending and receiving: add a second Gmail node with action 'Get All Messages' and execute.
 If it retrieves your recent emails, both read and write permissions are working.

-In Gmail web interface, create custom labels to organize automated emails: 'Leads/Website', 'Leads/Zillow', 'Leads/Facebook', 'Clients/Active Buyers', 'Clients/Active Sellers', 'Listings/New', 'Listings/Under Contract'.
+In Gmail web interface, create custom labels to organize automated emails: 'Offerings/CREXi', 'Offerings/Brokers', 'Offerings/Off-Market', 'LPs/Active', 'LPs/Prospective', 'Deals/Under LOI', 'Deals/Under Contract'.
 These labels serve as 'folders' for automation workflows to filter and route emails.
-Gmail API can apply labels programmatically based on email content, sender, or keywords.
+The Gmail API can apply labels programmatically based on email content, sender, or keywords.

 Use nested labels (Parent/Child structure) to keep sidebar organized.
-Gmail treats 'Leads/Website' as a child of 'Leads' parent label.
-This helps segment leads by source while maintaining clean visual hierarchy.
+Gmail treats 'Offerings/CREXi' as a child of the 'Offerings' parent label.
+This helps segment deal flow by source while maintaining a clean visual hierarchy.

 Keep templates under 500 words for higher readability.
-Use clear subject lines (not 'Following up' but 'Your request for 123 Main St details').
+Use clear subject lines (not 'Following up' but 'Re: 123 Industrial Pkwy — LOI and tour request').
 Test templates by sending to yourself first—check mobile display, link functionality, and formatting.

 Gmail doesn't provide native open/click tracking, so integrate with services like Bitly (link shortening with click tracking) or Mailtrack/Streak (Chrome extensions for open tracking).
 For advanced needs, use an email service like SendGrid or Mailgun that provides tracking webhooks to n8n.
 Configure these services to send tracking events (opens, clicks) to an n8n webhook URL, enabling engagement-based workflows.

-Create workflow: Gmail Trigger (new email from 'contact@yourwebsite.com' with subject containing 'Lead') → Parse email body using regex or AI to extract name/email/message → HubSpot node (create contact) → Gmail node (send templated response) → Slack notification to agent.
-Save and activate workflow.
-Test by submitting a form on your website.
-Verify email arrives, response sends, and CRM updates within 60 seconds.
+Create workflow: Gmail Trigger (new email from a broker domain with subject containing 'Offering' or 'OM') → Parse email body using regex or AI to extract property/price/cap rate → HubSpot node (create deal) → Gmail node (send templated acknowledgment) → Slack notification to the acquisitions team.
+Save and activate the workflow.
+Test by forwarding a sample offering.
+Verify the acknowledgment arrives, the deal is created, and the CRM updates within 60 seconds.

 Start with one high-impact workflow before building complex automations.
-Prove ROI immediately: 'We now respond to website leads in under 60 seconds instead of 3 hours.'
+Prove ROI immediately: 'We now acknowledge broker offerings in under 60 seconds instead of 3 hours.'
 Use this success to get team buy-in for additional workflows.

 Common questions about Gmail integration